Play therapy: Sandplay

-Jungian analytical method of psychotherapy using a tray of sand and miniature, symbolic figures is attributed to Dr. Margaret Lowenfeld, a paediatrician interested in child psychology who pioneered her "World Technique" in 1929, drawn from the writer H. G. Wells and his Floor Games published in 1911.
+The Jungian analytical method of psychotherapy using a tray of sand and miniature, symbolic figures is attributed to Dr. Margaret Lowenfeld, a paediatrician interested in child psychology who pioneered her World Technique in 1929, drawn from the writer H. G. Wells and his Floor Games published in 1911.
 Dora Kalff, who studied with her, combined Lowenfeld's World Technique with Carl Jung's idea of the collective unconscious and received Lowenfeld's permission to name her version of the work "sandplay".
-As in traditional non-directive play therapy, research has shown that allowing an individual to freely play with the sand and accompanying objects in the contained space of the sandtray (22.5" x 28.5") can facilitate a healing process as the unconscious expresses itself in the sand and influences the sand player.
+As in traditional non-directive play therapy, research has shown that allowing an individual to freely play with the sand and accompanying objects in the contained space of the sandtray (22.5 by 28.5 in) can facilitate a healing process, as the unconscious expresses itself in the sand and influences the player.
 When a client creates "scenes" in the sandtray, little instruction is provided and the therapist offers little or no talk during the process.
 This protocol emphasises the importance of holding what Kalff referred to as the "free and protected space" to allow the unconscious to express itself in symbolic, non-verbal play.
-Upon completion of a tray, the client may or may not choose to talk about his or her creation, and the therapist, without the use of directives and without touching the sandtray, may offer supportive response that does not include interpretation.
+Upon completion of a tray, the client may or may not choose to talk about their creation, and the therapist, without the use of directives and without touching the sandtray, may offer supportive response that does not include interpretation.
 The rationale is that the therapist trusts and respects the process by allowing the images in the tray to exert their influence without interference.

-Sandplay Therapy can be used during individual sessions.
+Sandplay therapy can be used during individual sessions.
 The limitations presented by the boundaries of the sandtray can serve as physical and symbolic limitations to unconscious, symbolic material that can be further reflected in analytical dialogue.
-The ISST, International Society for Sandplay Therapy, defines guidelines for training in Sandplay Therapy as well as guidelines for becoming a teaching therapist.
+The International Society for Sandplay Therapy defines guidelines for training in sandplay therapy as well as guidelines for becoming a teaching therapist.